NSAMR/uk.ac.nsamr.journal/HOWTO: Checklist for JSAMR copyeditors.md

 # Checklist for copy

 1. Acronyms and TLAs defined if used n>2 [*]
-1. Units have correct spacing
+1. Units have correct spacing, short space after (`\,`)
-1. No text running outside columns
+1. No text or URLs running outside columns
 1. No figures spilling out of columns
-1. All figures and tables have captions
+1. All figures and tables have captions, table captions above, figure captions below